Lean Change

 Why Attend?

-- Practical Learning: Techniques proven by agile experts.
+• Hands-On Learning: Techniques proven by agile experts

-- LCM Community: Access to an international network of peers.
+• LCM Community: Access an international peer network

 What to Expect?

-- Active Participation: Work in small groups with real-life cases.
+• Active Participation: Work in small groups on real-world cases

 What’s Included?